What Is AIOps? Meaning, Examples, and Use Cases

 Swifter service management due to AI capable of managing high-volume data sources

-Predictive modelling capable of identifying problems before they arise and assisting in the design of solutions to stop them from occurring
+Predictive modelling can identify problems before they arise and assist in the design of solutions to stop them from occurring

-Although the field is still new, many AIOps platforms and tools are available to both professionals and businesses today.
-Some popular platforms include:
+Although the field is new, many AIOps platforms and tools are available to professionals and businesses today.
+Some popular platforms include IBM Instana Observability and AppDynamics.

-IBM Instana Observability.
-IBM Observability is an enterprise application performance monitoring tool with automation capabilities.
-It can be deployed on-premises or as a SaaS solution.

-Cisco AppDynamics.
-AppDynamics is a full-stack app performance management tool.
-It uses analytics to measure application performance with key business metrics for deeper insights.

-Datadog.
-Datadog specializes in observability for cloud-scale applications.
-It also offers AI capabilities and cross-team collaboration tools.

-As the digital transformation of business operations accelerates, IT professionals (and the solutions they provide) become increasingly necessary for a business's day-to-day functioning.
+As the digital transformation of business operations accelerates, IT professionals and their solutions become increasingly crucial to a business's day-to-day functioning.
 Prepare for your future in AIOps by taking an online, flexible course through Coursera today.

-For those just starting out, Google’s IT Support Professional Certificate prepares course takers for an entry-level position by teaching IT support tasks such as computer assembly, wireless networking, installing programs, and customer service.
-This course takes less than six months to complete and can give you a solid grounding in IT support and increase your understanding of AIOps.
+For those just starting, Google’s IT Support Professional Certificate prepares course takers for an entry-level position by teaching such IT support tasks as computer assembly, wireless networking, installing programs, and customer service.
+Google also offers the Google Data Analytics Professional Certificate to prepare you for a career in data analytics.

 Editorial Team